solaris-games/solaris/wiki/diplomacy.md

 Be aware that other players may be plotting to destroy your empire, especially if you have a lead or are relatively weak.
 Remember to keep communications open and your borders protected from unwanted aggression.

+## Diplomatic Statuses

 ## Alliances

 Your diplomatic status to other players can be changed in the **Menu -> Diplomacy** (hotkey D) screen.
+The diplomatic statuses are:

+- **Neutral** - Default state - If combat occurs then war will be declared.
+- **Allies** - Allies have more benefits compared to neutral players, more information below.
+- **Enemies** - At war.

-If both you and another player set each other to **allied** then you both will receive the following benefits:
+If both you and another player set each other to **allies** then you both will receive the following benefits:

 - You may visit allied stars.
 - When in orbit at an allied star, your scanning range will take effect.